 Rams Soccer Academy

-Virginia native Lindsey Vanderspiegel took over the reins of the VCU women's soccer program on May 30, 2013.
-She becomes the sixth head coach in the program's 19-year history.
+Lindsey Vanderspiegel enters her third year as the head coach of the VCU women's soccer program.
+The Virginia native took over the reins on May 30, 2013, becoming the sixth head coachin in the program's 19-year history.

-During her two years in Statesboro, Ga., she accumulated a 17-19-7 record, which includes a 10-8-5 mark last fall.
+During her two years in Statesboro, Ga., she accumulated a 17-19-7 record.
 Prior to her time at GSU, she spent four seasons as an assistant at Hofstra, during which the program made two NCAA Tournament appearances and won a CAA Tournament championship and a regular season crown.

 In addition to her success on the sidelines, Vanderspiegel achieved success on the pitch as a player.
 She was four-year standout at William & Mary, where she earned All-CAA First Team honors four times, highlighted by being named the CAA Player of the Year in 2002 and the CAA Rookie of the Year in 2000.
 She was also named to the CAA's 25th Anniversary Women's Soccer team.